gordonguthrie/belka-router/docs/example_routes.md

 * a dispatch tuple consisting of {Module, Function} where the function has an arity of 2 and must be exported ^

-obivously when you publish a URL that is expected to be nonced you gotta user the router export `make_nonce/3` to nonce it
+Obviously when you publish a URL that is expected to be nonced you gotta user the router export `make_nonce/3` to nonce it

 ```erlang